Find information on the production process at www.safja.co.za, website of the South African Fruit Juice Association.

 - South African Fruit Juice Association Tel: 021 872 4145 www.safja.co.za

 Also refer to this heading on the general “Agro-processing” page.
-Other departments of relevance include the Department of Health and the Department of Trade and Industry (the dti).
+Other departments of relevance include the Department of Health and the Department of Trade, Industry and Competition (the dtic).

 Department of Agriculture, Land Reform and Rural Development (DALRRD)